rigetti/pyquil/docs/source/qvm.rst

 Examples of Quantum Programs
 ----------------------------

-To create intuition for a new class of algorithms, that will run on Quantum Virtual Machines (QVM), it is useful (and fun) to play with the abstraction that the software provides.
+To create intuition for a new class of algorithms, that will run on the Quantum Virtual Machine (QVM), it is useful (and fun) to play with the abstraction that the software provides.

 A broad class of programs that can easily be implemented on a QVM are generalizations of